-Olympus PEN EED, A beauty half frame camera in a league of its own.
-Comes with a fast 32mm f1.7 lens F. Zuiko lens and supports iso 25 up to 400.
+Olympus Pen EED, a beautiful half-frame camera in a league of its own.
+Comes with a fast 32 mm f/1.7 lens F. Zuiko lens and supports iso 25 up to 400.
 Works on automatic exposure mode and a manual aperture selection for flash photography.
 Pretty much similar to that of the LC-A.

-Olympus PEN EED is a half frame camera I’ve been tracking for a long time.
-Its armed with a fast 32mm f1.7 F. Zuiko lens, an automatic exposure with a cds meter, cable release thread and a hotshoe for flash photography.
-When the camera was delivered, I was delighted to find it in pristine condition, however with the shutter stuck.
-Camera was sent to the technician and back in operation in perfect working condition.
+The Olympus Pen EED is a half-frame camera that I've been tracking for a long time.
+It's armed with a fast 32 mm f/1.7 F. Zuiko lens, an automatic exposure with a CdS meter, cable release thread, and a hot shoe for flash photography.
+When the camera was delivered, I was delighted to find it in pristine condition, although the shutter was stuck.
+The camera was sent to the technician and back in operation in perfect working condition.

-I’ve handled many half frames camera prior to the EED – the Canon Demi EE17 (with a f1.7 lens too), the Olympus PEN D, Fed Mikron, Agat 18k, etc. The EED is my favourite among all in terms of beauty, size, convenience and ease of handling.
-The compact size of the EED shines when compared to the Canon Demi EE17 which has a similar specification but much larger in size (can be used as a manual camera though).
-Automatic exposure makes it easy to use compared to the uncoupled meter of the Olympus PEN D (fully manual).
-Great fast lens on the EED works well under low light compared to Agat 18k.
-And an accurate CDS meter compared to the Selenium one on the Fed Mikron.
+I've handled many half-frame cameras prior to the EED — the Canon Demi EE17 (with a f/1.7 lens, too), the Olympus Pen D, Fed Mikron, Agat 18k, etc. The EED is my favorite among all in terms of beauty, size, convenience, and ease of handling.
+The compact size of the EED shines when compared to the Canon Demi EE17, which has a similar specification but is much larger in size (although it can be used as a manual camera).
+Automatic exposure makes it easy to use compared to the uncoupled meter of the Olympus Pen D (fully manual).
+A great fast lens on the EED works well under low light compared to the Agat 18k and it has an accurate CdS meter compared to the selenium one on the Fed Mikron.

-Most importantly, this camera is so quick – a change of focus distance (by turning the lens) and you are ready to shoot.
+Most importantly, this camera is so quick — a change of focus distance (done by turning the lens) and you are ready to shoot.
 I love this camera as much as my army of LC-As.